feyman2016/michaellancaster/_posts/2013-02-28-inspirational-art-and-code-by-joshua-davis.markdown

 excerpt: A friend of mine shared this great talk by Joshua Davis at W3Conf in San Francisco..his work is very inspirational.. just amazing.
 ---

-A friend of mine shared this great talk by Joshua Davis at W3Conf in San Francisco..his work is very inspirational.. just amazing.
+A friend of mine shared this great talk by Joshua Davis at W3Conf in San Francisco.
-Just watching this awesome things makes my life better!
+Joshua Davis work's is very inspirational and see these awesome things makes my life better!

 Don't forget to check out his website <a href="http://www.joshuadavis.com/" title="Joshua Davis" target="_blank">Joshua Davis</a>